Japan–Korea Undersea Tunnel: Comparison to Anglo-French Channel Tunnel

-That fixed link allows hundreds of thousands of citizens to move and work more freely in each other's countries, and has allowed for greater economic growth.
-In contrast, northeast Asia, also one of the world's fastest growing economies, experiences a lower degree of internal political cohesion partly due to its poorer intraregional transportation links.
+That fixed link allows hundreds of thousands of citizens to move and work more freely in each other's countries and has allowed for greater economic growth.
+In contrast, northeast Asia, also one of the world's fastest-growing economies, experiences a lower degree of internal political cohesion partly due to its poorer intraregional transportation links.
 This observation was similarly noted after a two-day meeting in late 2008 by the Japan–Korea Cooperation Committee of business leaders and academics that reported "the undersea tunnel may contribute to the integration process of Northeast Asia", helping to establish an Asian economic sphere of several hundred million-plus people.

 Politically and economically, both tunnels could be viewed as symbols of regional integration, with former French President François Mitterrand once stating: "The Channel Tunnel... is nothing less than a revolution...."

-Nozawa and Kim further claimed that the Channel Tunnel was instrumental in redirecting how the peoples of different cultures and nationalities view each other, something they hope that the Japan–Korea fixed link will accomplish to reverse centuries of conflict and mistrust between their countries.
+Nozawa and Kim further claimed that the Channel Tunnel was instrumental in redirecting how the peoples of different cultures and nationalities viewed each other, something they hoped that the Japan–Korea fixed link would accomplish to reverse centuries of conflict and mistrust between their countries.
 As with the Channel Tunnel, the Japan–Korea tunnel would be regarded as a prime political symbol and proof of intraregional cooperation.

 For the Japan–Korea fixed link project to proceed, it must, after decades of informal talks and private research, similarly move into formal bilateral discussions and agreements.

 Associated difficulties

 Societal

-The public in Japan and South Korean have reservations toward closer links with each other.
+The public in Japan and South Korea have reservations toward closer links with each other.
 Some South Koreans have strong memories of the Japanese occupation of Korea from 1910 to 1945.
 Urban Planning Professor Hur Jae-wan of Seoul's Chung-Ang University argued that for the tunnel to become politically viable it would be essential for the project to gain significant support from both countries' citizenry:

-In the mid-2000s, disputes over history, territory and policies aimed at North Korea had brought both countries' relations to a low point and deepened their mistrust in each other.
+In the mid-2000s, disputes over history, territory, and policies aimed at North Korea had brought both countries' relations to a low point and deepened their mistrust of each other.
 Professor Shin Jang-churl of Soongsil University in Seoul advised that it was essential for consensus to be reached by nationals of both Japan and South Korea on the relevant issues that divided them.